rocky-linux/documentation/docs/books/incus_server/30-appendix_a.md

 sudo dnf install epel-release -y
 ```

-When installation finishes, do an upgrade:
+When the installation finishes, do an upgrade:

 ```bash
 sudo dnf upgrade